dreadflopp/dreadsskyrimbuild/content/Mod Installation/Character Appearance.md

 The Nexus page linked above contains NSFW images.
 No nude options will be used in this guide.
 If they are forced by the mod, other mods will override the options.
 {{% /notice %}}

+**Non-CBBE users:**
+Download and install *Tempered Skins for Females UNP and Vanilla* In the installer you can choose what you like but the following is recommended: A7, B9, C2, D2, E2, F - Nothing.

+**CBBE users:**

 Download and install *Tempered Skins for Females CBBE*.
-In the installer you can choose what you like but the following is recommended: B9, C2, D2, E2, F1.
+In the installer you can choose what you like but the following is recommended: B9, C2, D2, E2, F - Nothing.

 ### Tempered Skins for Males
 {{% button href="http://www.nexusmods.com/skyrimspecialedition/mods/7902" icon="fas fa-download" icon-position="right" %}}Download{{% /button %}}